rovh/Set-Precise-Mesh/README.md

 <img src="https://i.imgur.com/E0R4Zla.png" width=50% height=50% alt"Angle" style="border-radius: 30px">
 </a>

-This extension allows to set exact values of the angle between three vertexes.
+You can set exact value of the angle between three vertexes.
+To change the angle it is necessary to select three vertices.
+The last selected vertex will be active and will affect on the angle change, i.e. active vertex will be moved.

 ---
 ### Set Length